-Further, although our current financial resources are not yet sufficient to fully fund completion of the AV-101 MDD Phase 2 Adjunctive Treatment Study, we anticipate raising sufficient additional capital as and when necessary and advisable to sustain our operations and achieve our key corporate objectives through at least the next twelve months, including initiating and conducting the AV-101 MDD Phase 2 Adjunctive Treatment Study in an ordinary course manner.
-In furtherance of that objective, on January 23, 2017, we filed with the U.S. Securities and Exchange Commission (SEC) our Registration Statement on Form S-3 (Registration No. 333-215671) covering the potential future sale of our equity securities from time to time in the future.
-The SEC declared this Registration Statement effective in May 2017.
-However, there can be no assurance that future financing will be available in sufficient amounts, in a timely manner, or on terms acceptable to us, if at all.
+Although our current financial resources are not yet sufficient to fully fund completion of the AV-101 MDD Phase 2 Adjunctive Treatment Study, we anticipate, as we have numerous times in the past, raising sufficient additional capital as and when necessary and advisable to sustain our operations and achieve our key corporate objectives through at least the next twelve months, including initiating and conducting the AV-101 MDD Phase 2 Adjunctive Treatment Study in an ordinary course manner.
+We expect to secure additional capital primarily through the sale of our equity securities in one or more private placements to accredited investors or public offerings.
+We have filed a Registration Statement on Form S-3 (Registration No. 333-215671) (the S-3 Registration Statement) that has been declared effective by the Securities and Exchange Commission (the Commission) to cover our potential future sale of our equity securities in one or more public offerings from time to time.
+As of the date of this prospectus, we have sold approximately \$6.28 million of securities under the S-3 Registration Statement.